'Combative, Tribal, Angry': Newt Gingrich Set The Stage For Trump, Journalist Says

 On how Newt Gingrich reshaped Congress into the partisan body it is today

 His career is important to understand if you want to understand how we got to this point in our politics. ...
-If you look at the way that [Gingrich] gained power in the first place, he did it very deliberately and methodically by undermining the institution of Congress itself from within, by kind of blowing up the bipartisan coalitions that had existed for a long time in Washington, and then using the kind of populist anger at the gridlock in Congress to then take power.
+If you look at the way that [Gingrich] gained power in the first place, he did it very deliberately and methodically by undermining the institution of Congress itself from within, by kind of blowing up the bipartisan coalitions that had existed for a long time in Washington and then using the kind of populist anger at the gridlock in Congress to then take power.
 And that's a strategy we've seen replicated again and again, all the way up into 2016 when Trump was campaigning on draining the swamp.
-This is a strategy that may seem kind of commonplace now, but that Newt Gingrich was one of the premier architects of.
+This is a strategy that may seem kind of commonplace now but that Newt Gingrich was one of the premier architects of.

 On how Gingrich sees politics as a battle

-Prior to entering Congress, Newt Gingrich had been an historian.
+Prior to entering Congress, Newt Gingrich had been a historian.
 He had a Ph.D. in history.
 He was teaching history at West Georgia College, and he kind of gravitated toward heroes of war more than anything else.
 He loved reading war histories [of] World War I, World War II.
-In fact one of the defining moments of his life according to him was when he was 15 years old and he visited a battleground in Verdun, France, with his with his parents and toured the grounds and it was this very macabre setting where there [was] an ossuary where there were bones piled high from dead soldiers, and it was still scarred by cannon fire.
+In fact, one of the defining moments of his life, according to him, was when he was 15 years old and he visited a battleground in Verdun, France, with his with his parents and toured the grounds and it was this very macabre setting where there [was] an ossuary where there were bones piled high from dead soldiers, and it was still scarred by cannon fire.
 He told me that that was an important moment where he realized, in his words, "that countries can die," and that it would be his role to make sure that America didn't.

 He's always kind of framed his role in politics as that of a figure in war or at battle.
 He doesn't kind of look to the great legislators or deal-makers or politicians, for the most part, as his role models; he looks to generals and warriors.